dibdobrob/traffordtrails/_posts/2017-07-31-fundraising-update.md

 ---
 layout: article
 title: "Fundraising Update"
-subtitle: "2017 Fundraising Update"
+subtitle: "£900 confirmed for our charitable causes"
 categories: photo
 ---

-### Fundraising update
+Now that we have tallied up all the pennies we are incredibly proud to accounce that we have raised just over £900 for our charitable causes.

-Now that we have tallied up all the pennies we are incredibly proud to accounce that we have raised just over £900 for our good causes.
+That is £300 for the 42nd Street, £300 for Wood St Mission and £300 for Metroviks Rugby Club.